ChromexUnderscore/OriginsTweaks/wiki.md

-# Welcome to the OriginsTweaks Wiki!
+# OriginsTweaks

-Welcome to the **OriginsTweaks Wiki**, your guide to all the features, mechanics, and enhancements introduced by OriginsTweaks.
-Whether you're a seasoned player or new to the Origins Mod, this wiki is designed to provide you with detailed information about the changes to origins, powers, and gameplay changes OriginsTweaks provides.
+Welcome to the **OriginsTweaks Wiki**!
+This wiki is designed to provide you with detailed information about the changes to origins, powers, and gameplay changes OriginsTweaks provides.

-OriginsTweaks builds upon the popular **Origins Mod** and it's Base Origins, expanding their functionality with new abilities and refined mechanics.
-OriginsTweaks' goal is to enhance the Origins experience by offering players more in-depth abilities and Quality-of-Life changes using their favorite Origin.
+OriginsTweaks builds upon the popular **Origins Mod** and it's default Origins, expanding their functionality with reworked and new abilities.
+OriginsTweaks' goal is to enhance the Origins Mod experience by offering players more in-depth abilities and Quality-of-Life changes for their favorite Origin.

 In this wiki, you'll find:
-- **Detailed Descriptions of Ability Changes**: Learn about the changes to abilities and playstyles of each base origin.
+- **Detailed Information about Ability Changes**: Find out about the changes to abilities and playstyles of each default origin.
-- **OriginsTweaks exclusive Abilities**: Understand how each new ability works, including cooldowns, effects, and synergies with other gameplay elements.
+- **New OriginsTweaks Abilities**: Understand how each new ability works, including cooldowns, effects, and synergies with other abilities.
-- **Playstyle Tips and Tricks**: Get insights into how to use the abilities of each origin, including tips and strategies to maximize their potential.
+- **Playstyle Tips and Tricks**: Learn about how to use the abilities of each origin, including tips and strategies to maximize their potential.

 OriginsTweaks is available on both **[Modrinth](https://modrinth.com/mod/originstweaks)** and **[GitHub](https://github.com/ChromexUnderscore/OriginsTweaks)**.
 Be sure to check out these platforms for the latest updates, additional resources, and community contributions.